 April 28, 2022

-Applying to college can be intense, especially when it comes to finding ways to stand out on your college application.
-But we know how to set you above your competition.
+Applying to college can be an intense process, especially when it comes to finding ways to stand out on your college application.
+You might be concerned about this complex and challenging process, but that’s where the team at Class 101 comes in!
+We know ways to help your college application stand out from the rest of the pack.

-The easiest way to build up a resume is simply by being active.
+The easiest way to build up a resume and have your college application stand out is simply by being active.
 Students can seek out a leadership position in their school’s clubs, participate in a local sports team, or volunteer at their church, mosque, temple, or synagogue.
 They can explore the opportunities available within their community and seek out those experiences that interest them the most.
 In doing so, students demonstrate that they are interesting and well-rounded and help them stand out on their application.

 Sometimes, this can be easier said than done.
 Clubs and teams that might interest a student might not exist.
 In these cases, we recommend students take initiative and build the organizations they want to see.
 Even more than mere attendance or participation, starting and leading a group can be a great way to show that a student is engaged and active with those around them.

 Leadership programs vary wildly based on who runs them.
 They can involve service or training in a specific domain.
 They can be open to all or selective in their recruitment.
-For this reason, it’s important to look at the requirements for leadership programs early.
+For this reason, it’s important to look at the requirements for leadership programs early and try to choose one that aligns with your college goals.

 National programs include Hugh O’Brian Youth Leadership Foundation, which teaches young people about leadership, service, and innovation, as well as Boys/Girls State, a selective program where students learn the rights, privileges and responsibilities of citizens through simulations of elected office.
 College-run leadership programs include Miami University’s Summer Scholars program, which allows high school students to attend specialized classes in a field that interests them and that they might pursue upon graduation into college.